eoinkelly/notes/databases/sql-relational-theory-masterclass.md

 * SQL is complex
 * It is very hard to test exhaustively so you need disipline
-* That disipline of using the SQL "relationally"
+* That disipline is _using SQL "relationally"_

-Using SQL relationally is bood because

-* helps you write correct programs
+Using SQL relationally is good because helps you write correct programs

 This course will

-1. Cover relational theory fairl (explaining what it is but often not why)
+1. Cover relational theory (explaining what it is but often not why)
 2. Apply that theory to SQL practice

-CJD believes SQL deviates from relational theory
+CJD believes SQL deviates from relational theory in a number of ways

-SQL omits some useful parts of relational theory
+1. SQL omits some useful parts of relational theory
-SQL implements some parts of relational theory incorrectly SQL also impements some things that have nothing to do with relational theory
+2. SQL implements some parts of relational theory incorrectly
+3. SQL also impements some things that have nothing to do with relational theory

 When he refers to SQL he is referring to the standard 2008 version

-SQL and the relational model are NOT the same thing.
+Key point: SQL and the relational model are NOT the same thing.

 Questions we will ask and answer the following questions:

 1. What exactly is the _first normal form_?
-1. What is the connection between _relations_ and _predicates_?
+2. What is the connection between _relations_ and _predicates_?
-1. What is _semantic optimization_?
+3. What is _semantic optimization_?
-1. What is an _image relation_?
+4. What is an _image relation_?
-1. What is _semidifference_ and why is it important?
+5. What is _semidifference_ and why is it important?
-1. Why doesn't _deferred integrity checking_ make sense?
+6. Why doesn't _deferred integrity checking_ make sense?
-1. What is a relation variable?
+7. What is a relation variable?
-1. What is _prenex normal form_?
+8. What is _prenex normal form_?
-1. Can a relation have an attribute whose values are themselves relations?
+9. Can a relation have an attribute whose values are themselves relations?
-1. Is SQL relationally complete?
+10. Is SQL relationally complete?
-1. What is the _Information Principle_?
+11. What is the _Information Principle_?
-1. How does XML fit into the relational model?
+12. How does XML fit into the relational model?

+Consider the rough mapping of terms from relational theory to SQL

 Relational term | SQL Term
 ----------------|----------